A Stitch in Time

-When you can stand and look at the rolling hills and deep flush valleys of North Carolina, I believe deep down in my heart you have reached a piece of heaven and in my opinion, there is no place more beautiful or a place so steeped in history.
-It is down in those flatlands that our story begins to take shape and what a story it is.
+When you can stand and look at the rolling hills and deep flush valleys of North Carolina, I believe that you have reached heaven.
+In my opinion there is no place more beautiful or steeped in history.
+It is down in those flat lands that our story begins to take shape and what a story it is.

 I had just moved into the town of Ramseur, or should I say, moved back to Ramseur.
 My parents had moved us to Florida when I was no taller than a young corn stalk and I had been waiting ever sense to move back.
 When I heard a buddy of mine was headed that way, I figured it was now or never.
 I collected my paycheck, emptied my bank account and gathered up what few clothes I’d need and I was out the door, having no plan or idea, of what the hell I was going to do.

 After getting to North Carolina, I stopped off in Asheboro for a couple of days to see an old friend I had met in college.
 Spending time with him gave me the chance to check the job market and local housing without spending a lot of money, which I was getting short on!

 My second day in town found me sitting at an outside café table having my morning coffee and thumbing thru the want-ads.
 I guess I’d said a cuss word cause the next thing I heard was, “that bad, huh.”
 “I’m so sorry I told the guy sitting there, guess I was thinking out loud.”
 He looked at me and waved his hand as if to say, no problem.
 “New in town,” he asked.
 “Two whole days,” I said in reply.
 He picked up his coffee and asked if he could join me.
 “Sure,” the more, the merrier I said, and we both laughed.